Header Ad Section

 • Controller Manager -Its responsibility is to monitor the cluster and ensures that applications are running as expected.

-• Scheduler - Its responsibility is assigning the workloads to worker nodes based on the available resources.
+• Scheduler - Its duty is to assign the workload to worker nodes according to available resources.

-• etcd (Key-Value Store) - Its responsibility is to store the cluster state and the configuration data.
+• etcd (Key-Value Store) - Its duty is to store the state of the cluster and configuration data.

 • Virtual Network - Its responsibility is to enable the communication between master and worker nodes.